Enryuuuuuu/embedded-journey/Week01_C_Fundamentals/day04_Struct_Pointer_and_ArchitectureCallback/README.md

 uint32_t pressure_pascals; // 4 bytes
 };

-that stuct is consist of a several data size and type like uint8_t,float, uint16_t, and uint32_t. to use struct first we should make the format for out struct. we should define what our struct consist of. next we should make variable using our struct as the data type:
+that stuct is consists of a several data size and type like uint8_t,float, uint16_t, and uint32_t. to use struct first we should make the format for out struct. we should define what our struct consist of. next we should make variable using our struct as the data type:

 struct weather_packet2 sensor2;